 Inositol is a type of sugar alcohol that helps your body process insulin (a key hormone) and influences several other hormones in the body.
 Inositol also has some antioxidant properties to help free radical damage in the body.

-What are the different types of inositol?
+What are the different types of inositol for PCOS?

 When talking about inositol we really are talking about nine different stereoisomers (the same parts but in a different chemical configuration).
 Although there are two inositol isomers that are of particular interest for PCOS management.